Variational thermodynamics of relativistic thin disks

-To obtain the solution, we solved the distributional Einstein-Maxwell field equations assuming axial symmetry and that the derivatives of the metric and electromagnetic potential across the disk space-like hyper-surface are discontinuous.
-Here, the energy-momentum tensor is taken to be the sum of two distributional components, the purely electromagnetic part and a `material' part.
-We solve the Einstein-Maxwell equations in a conformastatic space-time background through the introduction of an auxiliary harmonic function that determines the functional dependence of the metric components and the electromagnetic potential.
-Let us assume that the solution has the general form \beq \d s^2 = -e^{2 \phi} \d t^2 + e^{-2\beta \phi} \left\{r^2 \d \varphi^2 + \d r^2 + \d z^2 \right\}, \eeq where the metric function $\phi$ depends only on $r$ and $z$, $\beta$ is taken to be a constant and the electromagnetic potential, $A_{\alpha} = (A_0, A, 0, 0)$, is time-independent.
+To obtain the solution we solved the distributional Einstein-Maxwell field equations assuming axial symmetry and that the derivatives of the metric and electromagnetic potential across the disk space-like hyper-surface are discontinuous.
+Here, the energy-momentum tensor is taken to be the sum of two distributional components, the purely electromagnetic (trace-free) part and a `material' (trace) part.
+Accordingly, the Einstein-Maxwell equations, in geometrized units such that $c = 8\pi G = \mu _{0} = \epsilon _{0} = 1$, are equivalent to the system of equations

-In order to analyse the physical characteristics of the system, it is convenient to work out all the relevant quantities in terms of the orthonormal tetrad of the ``locally static observers'' (LSO) \cite{KBL}, i.e. observers at rest with respect to infinity.